Trump and Democrats turn rivals Texas and California into proxies for national power struggle

 Abbott, for his part, has derided absent Democrats as “un-Texan.”
 Democrat have answered by casting the governor and his ally, Texas Attorney General Ken Paxton, as Trump lackeys.

-“When Donald Trump say jump, Greg Abbott and Ken Paxton say, ‘How high?’”
+“When Donald Trump says jump, Greg Abbott and Ken Paxton say, ‘How high?’”
 Illinois Gov. JB Pritzker said Tuesday.

 The California pushback: A move